What to do if your wine cork breaks or crumbles - ask Decanter

 What to do if your wine cork breaks or crumbles – ask Decanter

-‘If a cork disintegrates and falls back into the bottle, the simplest solution is to filter the wine through a fine mesh – either cheesecloth or a sieve, depending on how small the pieces of cork are,’ said Julia Sewell, previously sommelier at The Fat Duck and now working for Noble Rot.
+‘If a cork disintegrates and falls back into the bottle, the simplest solution is to filter the wine through a fine mesh – either cheesecloth or a sieve, depending on how small the pieces of cork are,’ said Julia Sewell, who was previously sommelier at The Fat Duck and has also worked at Noble Rot and Hide.

 ‘It’s important to consider the age of the wine and the speed at which you will drink it.’